 When encouragement is not possible or is insufficient, deterrence is applied.
 In the context of UCP, deterrence means confronting aggressors with sufficient negative consequences to influence them not to commit human rights violations or abuse.
 UCP methods are effective in deterring violence against civilians because they counteract impunity by ensuring that crimes cannot happen in secret.
 Most aggressors prefer to carry out their abuse in private, without witnesses, to avoid legal, political, and social repercussions.
 The visible presence and engagement of external persons (such as internationals or nationals from other parts of the country) who would witness these abuses or human rights violations makes would-be perpetrators more reluctant to engage in violent acts.
-The presence of witnesses greatly increases the chances, or at least the perception, that the potential perpetrators will face negative consequences for their actions.
-Similarly, potential perpetrators may be unwilling to harm internationals who are in the way of intended harm to civilians.
+The presence of witnesses greatly increases the chances, or at least the perception, that the potential perpetrators may be unwilling to harm internationals who are in the way of intended harm to civilians.